 Our Network and destinations – Southern Africa’s largest

-We are the largest regional feeder airline in our sub region, operating an extensive network of more than 55 routes which in addition to 19 South African cities and towns includes services to Namibia, Botswana, Zambia, Zimbabwe, Mozambique, Madagascar, Lesotho and Swaziland as well as to the remote island of St Helena in the South Atlantic.
-We have more than 1.9 million customers and 60 000 scheduled flights per annum.
-With the widest network and choice of flights, and the largest fleet of commercial jet airliners in southern Africa, our customers enjoy intra-continental styled business class on select routes and flights.
+We are the largest regional airline in our sub region, operating an extensive network to South African cities and towns including services to Namibia, Botswana, Zambia, Zimbabwe, Mozambique, Madagascar, Lesotho and eSwatini as well as to the remote island of St Helena in the South Atlantic.
+With the widest network and choice of flights, and the largest fleet of commercial jet airliners in southern Africa, our customers also have the freedom to enjoy intra-continental styled business class on our E-jets, operating select routes and flights.

 Aircraft fleet and maintenance